Call Us: 213-788-4412

 It is illegal not to pay alimony in both California and Hawaii.
 Supporting spouses must pay in full and on time.
 If you cannot pay alimony, you must request an alimony agreement modification from the court.
 You must continue to pay unless and until the court has accepted the requested modification.

-Contact Our Compassionate Spousal Support Lawyers Today
+Contact Our Los Angeles Spousal Support Lawyers

 It’s undeniable that divorce is a difficult and stressful time in a couple’s life.
 The empathetic and experienced spousal support attorneys at The Sands Law Group, APLC, will work to minimize your hardship and make the transition to your new lives apart as smooth as possible.
 Contact our Los Angeles office today for a confidential consultation about your alimony case.

-Book A Consultation
+Book A Free Consultation

 Go to Top